Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 3: When clicked the link should log the user out and redirect them to the home page

 ### Tasks:
-- [x] Implement allauth account_logout functionality
+- &check; Implement allauth account_logout functionality
-- [x] Add custom styling to logout template
+- &check; Add custom styling to logout template
-- [x] Add URL link to logout template to base template navigation menus
+- &check; Add URL link to logout template to base template navigation menus
-- [x] Test logout functionality
+- &check; Test logout functionality

 13. As a **user** I can **register my details** so that **I can create an account and access all the app features**